njmlopez17/MySQL-Workbench-projects/README.md

 • Data Cleansing:

 Spotlights the cleaning of data using SQL queries.
-With sampling focus on standardizing date format, breaking out address into individual columns, removing duplicates, and so forth
+With sampling focus on standardizing date format, breaking out address into individual columns, removing duplicates, and so forth.

 • Query Set: